⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 People:

-fill silence with explanations
+Fill silence with explanations

-answer questions they weren’t required to
+Answer questions they weren’t required to

-escalate tone without realizing it
+Escalate tone without realizing it

-consent without understanding they had a choice
+Consent without understanding they had a choice

-volunteer information to “clear things up”
+Volunteer information to “clear things up”

 And once it’s said, it can’t be unsaid.

-This is why “knowing your rights” without understanding timing is dangerous.
+“Knowing your rights” without understanding timing is dangerous.

 Rights don’t activate in a vacuum.

-The First Legal Question Isn’t Legal at All.
+The First Legal Question Isn’t Legal at All

 The first question that matters in any encounter is not: